rsksmart/rif-relay-server/deploy/README.md

 * **Note**: This information is for deploying `rif-relay-server` and `relaying-services-sdk-dapp` to a server, and not meant to be used locally.
-* Server must have all the files referenced here and should have an RSK node installed and running locally.
+* Server must have all the files referenced here and should be running their own RSK node.
 * `Dockerfile` and `docker-compose.yml` files should be on the root of the repository.
 * [`rif-relay-sample-dapp`](https://github.com/rsksmart/rif-relay-sample-dapp) should be cloned in the same directory as docker-compose.yml